 You’ll generally score a lower mortgage rate if you put more money down, with 20 percent being the gold standard.
 Lenders, of course, accept a lot less than that, but you’ll often have to pay private mortgage insurance, which can range from 0.5 to 2.25 percent of the original loan amount per year.
 You’ll also want to have two to three months’ worth of cash reserves in a savings account.

 America’s love of the 30-year fixed-rate mortgage is rare among developed nations, and it may not be the best loan for you.

-4. Go short.
 An adjustable-rate mortgage with a five- to seven-year low-interest introductory period may make sense for you – but only if you’re looking to sell the house and trade up quickly (in less than five to seven years).
-The average mortgage rate for a 5/1 ARM is 4.05 percent as of March 21, compared with 4.58 percent for a 30-year fixed.
+The average mortgage rate for a 5/1 ARM is 4.19 percent as of May 23, compared with 4.80 percent for a 30-year fixed.

-7. Move quick.
-While the yield on 10-year Treasuries, which mortgage rates are pegged to, remains low, the Federal Reserve’s decision to unwind its trillion-dollar balance sheet might raise longer-term rates over the next year or two.
-Home prices are rising quickly, thanks to a tight housing market, so you’ll have to act fast.
+The yield on 10-year Treasuries, which mortgage rates are pegged to, has been trending higher over time, and the Federal Reserve’s decision to unwind its trillion-dollar balance sheet might raise longer-term rates over the next year or two.
+Home prices are currently at a premium in many markets, thanks to a lack of available homes, so you’ll have to act fast.

 Wondering if rates will go up, down or remain unchanged this week?
 See what Bankrate’s panel of mortgage experts predicts.